19 Food & Wine Festivals You Can't Miss in Piedmont, Italy

 11. Festival delle Sagre: Asti, September

-For one special Sunday in September, the main square in the town of Asti transforms into a huge open-air restaurant for the Festival delle Sagre (“Festival of Festivals”).
+On the second weekend of September, the main square in the town of Asti transforms into a huge open-air restaurant for the Festival delle Sagre (“Festival of Festivals”).

 The atmosphere is bustling, with long queues for steaming plates of polenta, agnolotti, and other traditional dishes from the villages of Asti.